hoidn/PyCache/README.md

 		return 1
 	return fib(n - 1) + fib(n - 2)
 ```
-It will run in exponential time, but we can use pycache to automatically transform it into a memoized, linear time version.
-From the REPL, or in a module:
+It will run in exponential time, but we can use PyCache to automatically transform it into a memoized, linear time version.
+From the REPL:
 ```python
 >>> import pycache
 >>> from tests import fib